McCain Defends Health Care Vote As 'The Right Thing To Do'

 Sen. John McCain (R-Ariz.) explained his decision to vote against the Republican health care bill early Friday by saying that the legislation “fell short” of “meaningful reform.”

 McCain returned to Washington earlier this week after his brain cancer diagnosis to participate in the Senate’s latest attempt to repeal Obamacare.
-He dealt a blow to those efforts early Friday by casting a vote against Republicans’ so-called skinny repeal bill.
+Along Sens.
+Susan Collins (R-Maine) and Lisa Murkowski (R-Alaska) and every Democrat, he dealt a blow to those efforts early Friday by casting a vote against Republicans’ so-called skinny repeal bill.

-The bill failed in a 49-51 vote thanks to the GOP votes of McCain, Susan Collins of Maine and Lisa Murkowski of Alaska, a shocking defeat for Senate Majority Leader Mitch McConnell (R-Ky.).
+The bill failed in a 49-51 vote in a shocking defeat for Senate Majority Leader Mitch McConnell (R-Ky.).
 Had it passed, the legislation would have killed several Obamacare provisions, including individual and employer mandates, and stripped millions of people of their health insurance.

 The Senate took up the bill Thursday evening despite concerns from Democrats and several Republican senators.
 Republican leaders, including House Speaker Paul Ryan (R-Wis.), had suggested that, once passed, the House would work with the Senate to improve the legislation rather than sending it straight to President Donald Trump’s desk.
 However, McCain said on Friday that Ryan’s “statement that the House would be ‘willing’ to go to conference does not ease my concern that this shell of a bill could be taken up and passed at any time.”